-By signature below, I certify that:

-- 1) I have read and agreed with the UTEP policy on removing UTEP Controlled/Capital equipment from campus premises; and - 2) I have reviewed the informational sheet entitled "EXPORT CONTROL ISSUES RELATED TO INTERNATIONAL TRAVEL FOR FACULTY, STAFF, AND STUDENTS" and I am aware of restrictions or sanctions that may apply to the destination and/or to the entities and individuals whom you desire to do business, if any; and - 3) there is no controlled technical data or controlled technology installed or stored on any item listed above; and - 4) the item(s) will remain under my effective control at all times while outside the United States and will be outside the United States for the period listed above (not to exceed one year); and - 5) the item(s) will not be used by or shared with any entities on the list of restricted entities or any other person or entity subject to export prohibitions.
+the form.
+Please attach the form to your approval packet.
+2. 2.
+Destination and Dates of Travel: Destination Travel Dates 3.
+3. Purpose of Travel: 4.
+I plan to meet the following foreign individuals/entities while traveling abroad: Location Name of Individual/Entity Purpose of Meeting 5.
+I am removing the following item(s) belonging to the University of Texas at El Paso: Item Description Model Number UTEP Asset # (Barcode) By signature below, I certify that: 1) I have read and agreed with the UTEP policy on removing UTEP Controlled/Capital equipment from campus 2) premises; and I have reviewed the informational sheet entitled "EXPORT CONTROL ISSUES RELATED TO INTERNATIONAL 2) TRAVEL FOR FACULTY, STAFF, AND STUDENTS" and I am aware of restrictions or sanctions that may apply to the destination and/or to the entities and individuals whom you desire to do business, if any; and 3) · · · · · · · · · · · · · · · · · · · 4) the item(s) will remain under my effective control at all times while outside the United States and will be outside the United States for the period listed above (not to exceed one year); and 5) subject to export prohibition IS.
+Traveler's Signature: Date: Research & Innovation Approval indicates an export license is not required for the carrying of the above-described items outside of the U.S. and restricted party screening revealed no export concerns.